Medicaid and Personal Injury Settlements: Is There a Connection?

 The settlement funds can be classified as a countable asset if you receive a settlement from a personal injury claim.
 The settlement can push you above Medicaid’s asset limit, which, if surpassed, may result in a temporary or permanent loss of your Medicaid benefits.

-Managing your countable assets, including future settlement funds, is crucial during the settlement process to ensure that your Medicaid coverage is not jeopardized.
+Managing your countable assets, including future settlement funds, is crucial during the settlement process to make sure that your Medicaid coverage is not jeopardized.
 This involves strategic planning and legal assistance to navigate the complexities of personal injury claims without adversely affecting essential healthcare benefits.

 Examples of ways to manage your countable assets when receiving a settlement include: